camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

   - **Debug:** SDK/chip/reset details, disjoint internal/PSRAM heap usage and
     largest free blocks, storage, and OTA diagnostics.

-The VIEWE display is a first-class offline interface.
-The initial `meter-wroom` milestone is web-first and runs Demo sensors; its SSD1306 status display and ADS1115 source are follow-up capabilities.
+The VIEWE display is a first-class offline interface. `meter-wroom` remains web-first but also drives a compact SSD1306 status surface showing network and high-level sensor state.
+The SSD1306 and ADS1115 share a serialized Arduino Wire bus on WROOM.
+An ADS-only VIEWE build instead uses ESP-IDF legacy I2C port 1, avoiding the VIEWE panel stack's port-0 driver and Arduino Wire's incompatible driver-ng constructor.
 Network operations must be asynchronous and must not stall sampling or rendering.

 ### 3. Energy and durable history